-And let me be honest; most of our team here struggle with them as well.
+And let me be honest, most of our team here struggle with them.

-The Daily Burn Yoga app claims to give you a digital personal trainer to gradually introduce you to yoga workouts.
+The Daily Burn Yoga app gives you a digital personal trainer to gradually introduce yoga workouts.

-We found that the instructors took the time to explain the moves, but in some of the more advanced videos, it seemed like we struggled to keep up with the techniques being demonstrated.
+We found that the instructors took the time to explain the moves, but a beginner might struggle a little with the more advanced techniques.

 4 - HIIT

-Our own team of personal trainers has been very much in favor of using high-intensity interval training to help people lose weight and get fit faster .
+Our team of personal trainers has been very much in favor of using high-intensity interval training to help people lose weight and get fit faster.

-Based on the comments we saw, the Black Fire 60-day program by personal trainer Bob Harper seems to be a favorite.
+Based on the user’s comments, the Black Fire 60 day program, made by personal trainer Bob Harper is one of the favorites.

 Daily Burn Pros and Cons